GeoscienceAustralia/eo-tides/docs/setup.md

     ### TPXO Global Tidal Models

     1. Visit [TPXO Registration](https://www.tpxo.net/tpxo-products-and-registration)
-    2. Follow instructions to email TPXO authors for access, providing your name, institution, your intended application/use case, and which TPXO models you need (typically, "TPXO10-atlas-v2 netcdf" or "TPXO9-atlas-v5 netcdf").
+    2. Follow instructions to email TPXO authors for access, providing your name, institution, your intended application/use case, and which TPXO models you need ("TPXO10-atlas-v2 netcdf" or "TPXO9-atlas-v5 netcdf" are recommended to [enable clipping](#Clipping-model-files-to-improve-performance)).
     3. If your request is approved, you will be emailed an invite to an app.box.com folder.
 Open this link, then click "Download" on the top-right to download your zipped model files.

         ![image](assets/tpxo_download.jpg)